eried/ESP32_DJI_03_RC_ARM/README.md

  Initializing | ON | Very faint (5%)
  Waiting for O3 | ON | Faint (10%)
  ARMING | ON | ON

+For the "led indicators" I used some UV activated glue, to try to keep the water out:

 ![image](https://github.com/user-attachments/assets/3ce6d0f7-11d1-4ce4-a453-e00443eb8e88)

 Besides this, I used double side tape for the ESP32, glue both cables to the bottom case and the switch in the upper position.